outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 	- it can refer to a specific set for a specific problem space

 		- the specific interface network for the debugging code space could be layers of network filters like:

 			- dependencies
 			- logic gaps/order/validity
 			- side effects
 			- types

+		- these specific interface networks are often implementations of the general interface network with mapped objects:
+			- dependency interface is a combination of the cause/function interface
+			- types (data, classes, etc) interface is a subset of the general type interface
+			- side effects are a subset of the variance interface (gaps in intent & execution, prediction of emergent attributes after nth iterations of combinations or other operations)

 	- whereas the general interface network includes layers of network filters like: